Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 Specifying the state
 ====================

-The piggy bank must contain some state.
-The blockchain keeps track of the balance of each smart contract instance, meaning we will need to track the state of whether it has been smashed or not.
+To implement a piggy bank we need to keep track of the amount of money it holds, and we need to know whether it has been smashed.
+The blockchain will take care of the first task for us since the chain keeps track of the balance of each smart-contract instance.
+Therefore, we only need to maintain whether the piggy bank has been smashed, which we do as part of the smart-contract *state*.

 In Rust we represent this state as an enum, with a variant for the piggy bank being intact and one for it being smashed: